News from Margrit Schwarz

-Death Valley, California, and Puna de Atacama, Argentina - two landscapes, thousands of miles apart.
-On different continents, one below sea level, the other above 14,000 feet in the Eastern Andes - yet leaving me with the same impressions of rhythms, mood, and spirit that can be found only in the solitude of the desert.
-By reducing these landscapes to their essential features - waves of colorful light - I aimed to create a set of images that move beyond what the eye can see, and communicate a personal experience of my journey through Desert Light.
+Impressions of rhythms, mood, and spirit found in the solitude of the desert.
+By reducing the desertscapes to their essential features - waves of colorful light - I aimed to create a set of images that move beyond what the eye can see, and communicate a personal experience of my journey through them.

 A time of reflection and transition.